fricklerhandwerk/moof/README.md

 - `Backspace`: clear screen
 - `Escape`: quit program

-All changes to the screen state are recorded to a file in the current directory.
+All changes to the screen state are recorded to `$XDG_DATA_HOME/moof/moof-$(datetime --iso=seconds)`.
 This way the produced images can in principle be recreated.

 ## Installation